 Please select a faculty / graduate school from this menu.

 This website provides useful information for international students studying at Keio University Shonan Fujisawa Campus.
-Information on living in Japan and basic information about studying at Keio University can also be found on the Keio University International Center website linked below.
-Please use the site in conjunction with the information found here.
+Information on living in Japan and basic information about studying at Keio University can also be found on the International Student Handbook as well as the Keio University International Center website.
+Please use the website in conjunction with the information found here.